SoftSimu/CellSim3D/documentation.md

 ```math
 F_i^B=\sum^{3}_{j=1} k^{B} \hat{b}_{ij}(R_{ij} - R_0) - \gamma_{int} v_{ij}
 ```
-where $R_0$ is the equilibrium bond length, $v_{ij}$ is the relative velocity between nodes i and j, and $\hat{b}_{ij}$ is a vector from node i to j.
+where $R_0$ is the equilibrium bond length, $v_{ij}$ is the relative velocity between nodes i and j on a cell, and $\hat{b}_{ij}$ is a vector from node i to j on a cell.
 The parameter $\gamma _{int}$ is the coefficient of friction that dampens the oscillations of the bonds, and the bonding spring constant is  $k^{B}$.
-This force accounts for the bonded interactions between each node and its three neighboring nodes.
+This force accounts for the bonded interactions between each node and its three nearest neighboring nodes.

 The input variables used to describe this force are:

-+ "stiffFactor1" and "Youngs_mod" whose product is the intercellular bond stiffness $k^{B}$.
++ "stiffFactor1" and "Youngs_mod" = 1000 whose product is the intercellular bond stiffness $k^{B}$.
 + "internal_damping"

   Bond damping coefficient $\gamma_{int}$.

 #### Cell Curvature
-The angle force, $F_{angle}$, is a harmonic force exerted on three neighboring nodes which opposes the deformation of the angle between these three nodes and maintains cell curvature.
+The angle force, $F_{angle}$, is a harmonic force exerted on three neighboring nodes which opposes the deformation of the angle among them and maintains cell curvature.
 It is defined as
 ```math
 F_i^{\theta}=-\frac{1}{2}  \sum_j \sum_{k\neq i}  k_{\theta} \nabla (\theta_{i j k} - \theta_0)^2
 ```
 + "constrainAngles"::Boolean

-  Calculates the equilibrium angle for the specific input structure
+  Determines whether we have angle force or not